IsNotDes/POP_ANR_RTM/README.md

 It is possible to generate heatmaps of the simulations results done by the `RTM_TB.vhd` testbench.
 The heatmap generation is done using a Jupyter notebook `Heatmap_Generation.ipynb`.
 Some examples of simulation results are provided in the `Simulation_Results` folder.
 The generated heatmaps are saved in the `Heatmaps` folder.

+## Programming FPGA EEPROM

+This will allow your bitstream to persist even after any power-off incidents or if you disconnect the FPGAs.
+They should already be preprogrammed, but just in case, we will discuss the steps necessary here :

+1. Generate the bitstream.

+2. Generate directly or from Tools the Memory Configuration File.

+3. Select Memory part, the model of your FPGA memory (mx25l3233f-spi-x1-x2-x4 for CMODS7) and put the filename that you want (ex.
+0SIRO...).

+4. Select Interface SPIx4.

+5. Check load bitstream files.

+6. Put your bitstream file (bitfile, which should be in .runs/impl1/*.bit).

+7. Overwrite just in case you have to redo it.
+Press OK.

+8. Add Configuration Memory File.

+9. Select the model of your FPGA memory again (mx25l3233f-spi-x1-x2-x4 for CMODS7) for the Configuration Memory part.

+10. Select your generated Memory Configuration File from step 2 to 7.

+11. Don't put any PRM file.
+Press OK.

+12. Program your FPGA as usual.

+13. Repeat all steps when bitstream has to be changed, else you can skip to step 8.

 ## Campaign

 The goal of the campaign is to test the robustness of the `OMM` module.
 The campaign is done by using a GBF, an oscilloscope, breadboards, an USB Hub, wires, and oscilloscope probes.